 Some of Today’s Clothing Laws Worth Knowing About

 In the UK, Germany and France, public nudity is legal on some beaches and required in saunas.
-In Spain and Italy, topless is okay on tourist beaches.
-In Germany, wearing a face mask in public that covers the entire face excepts the eyes, is a crime.
-Also in public schools wearing any political or religious jewelry is prohibited.
+Topless is okay on tourist beaches in Spain and Italy.
+Prior to the pandemic, wearing a face mask in public that covers the entire face excepts the eyes, was a crime in Germany.
+Also in German public schools wearing any political or religious jewelry is prohibited.

 What’s My Everyday Luxe?

-Definitely, high end fashion items that I bought second hand or which I or my husband saved to be able to buy them.
+Definitely, high end fashion items that I bought second hand.
+Furthermore, pieces for which I or my husband saved to be able to buy them.
 For instance, my Hermes collier de chien bangle (see photos of the OOTD) that I wear every day.
 I also believe that when you splurge on an item, you should not save it for Sunday’s Best.
-Diamonds are not just for the opera.
+Recall not wearing your investment pieces is like tossing them.

 Enjoy your luxe before your heirs do!